All About HomeKit 'Home Hubs'

 Is this a smart home hub?

-There are clear benefits to running a local hub, notably in terms of reliability, performance, and security.
+There are clear benefits to running a local hub like this, notably in terms of reliability, performance, and security.
 Having the bulk of your smart home communications not leave your private network keeps the exposure to bad actors to a minimum and leaves you less exposed to internet outages.

 With Apple’s well publicized focus on security and privacy it stands to reason they would take this approach with their own smart home platform.
 Certified HomeKit accessories always communicate locally whether it’s to a personal device, like an iPhone, or a Home Hub.
 This is why having a hub is far more reliable and performant.